Eddie2111/AcciGone/README.md

 # Real time map plotting using mapbox on React

+When data[X,Y Coordinate] is recieved by axios, it will pop up a balloon on that location.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 But custom css are more used in here.

 ## Available Script Commands